Mid-life crisis? 5 tips to help get your life back on track

 2. Get your finances under control

 The ‘drowning in debt’ feeling is horrible, but drawing a line under where you are and planning your finances from there is essential.
-It is not just going to go away and asking for professional advice is wise, not weak.
-Consolidate your debt, take advantage of 0% offers and restructure your spending.
-Ultimately, there are only two ways out of financial bad habits: spending less or increasing your income.
+It's not just going to go away — asking for professional advice is wise, not weak.

-Pension information always seems like it is for the oldies, when in fact it is essential from the start.
-Wherever you are in your working life, a good plan should be in place.
-Most people do not have one job throughout their life, so keeping track of pensions can be complicated.
+Pension information always seems like it's too early to think about, when in fact it's important from the start.
+Wherever you are in your working life, it's a good idea to start thinking about your future — the sort of lifestyle you'll want and what you can do to get there.'
 If you haven’t already, speak to an independent financial adviser for more information about your options.

 5. Find new interests

-When the children are at home, many people see their purpose as a parent, caregiver, protector, and lose their identity, so when the children leave it leaves a void.
-Often, relationships have to be built and time spent on things that were not a priority before.
+When the children are at home, many people see their purpose as a parent, caregiver, protector, and lose their identity, so when the children leave, so can their sense of purpose.
+Often, relationships have to be built and time spent on things that weren't a priority before.
 New interests, new friends and new opportunities should be made the most of.